PROGRAM CURRENTLY FULL -

 It can be difficult for your aging pet's primary veterinarian to get an accurate idea of their pain or quality of life levels.
 Many pets are stressed or excited to be at the clinic, and adrenaline may mask symptoms.
 And in fact, pet caregivers (owners) are the BEST judges of how their pet is doing, but sometimes they need help to know just what to look for.

 CANCELLATION POLICY: Due to the extensive amount of pre-planning and the time allotted for in home assessments, we ask that if cancelling you give 48 hours notice in advance.
 Otherwise a $125 cancellation fee may be applied.
-If the appointment is not cancelled and we arrive for an appointment but service is no longer needed, a cancellation fee will be applied based on the drive time and supplies prepared.
+If the appointment is not cancelled and we arrive for an appointment but service is no longer needed, a cancellation fee of the full cost of the assessment + any distance fees will be applied.

 30-44min = +$25